Phernoix/shelterleh/README.md

 Currently the shelters recorded by the government is missing alot of shelters so this app is very inaccurate.
 Deal with it I guess ¯\\\_(ツ)_/¯

+## Current features

+- Show current location and shelters around you
+- Search any locations within Singapore

 ## Planned features

-Provide a route to a location
+- Provide a route to a location

 ## Prototype